 Transmission of bloodborne disease, including the highly fatal hepatitis B or C, HIV, and tetanus or lockjaw, through unsanitized needles.
 Hepatitis is an inflammation of the liver which can result in acute destruction of the liver cells, or chronic fibrosing inflammation of the liver leading to liver cirrhosis, and in some cases, carcinomas of the liver.

-Transmission of bacterial infections such as tuberculosis may occur through unsterilized inks.
+infections such as tuberculosis may occur through unsterilized inks.
 Mycobacteria may also contaminate the tattooing process when the ink or water used for dilution contains the organism.
 They are usually non-tuberculous, such as M. chelonae, but may cause lung and joint disease, or ophthalmic tuberculomas, which often require continuous treatment for 6 months or more.
 Their rarity leads to great difficulty in diagnosis.

 Hypersensitivity reactions to the dye present in the tattoo ink.
 This may be immediate or may occur after years, known as a delayed reaction.